-Patients with nephrolithiasis have been shown to be at risk for increased radiation exposure over the course of their lifetime (1).
-These patients, who frequently have recurrent presentations, are often subjected to serial CT scans with potentially high cumulative effective doses (2).
-Given the long-term impact of cumulative radiation dosing, finding ways to lessen this exposure is an important endeavour for providers caring for these patients.
+Patients with nephrolithiasis have been shown to be at risk for increased radiation exposure over the course of their lifetime.1 These patients, who frequently have recurrent presentations, are often subjected to serial computed tomography (CT) scans with potentially high cumulative effective doses.2 Given the long-term impact of cumulative radiation dosing, finding ways to lessen this exposure is an important endeavour for providers caring for these patients.
 This has prompted many to suggest that ultrasound (US) should be used as the imaging modality of choice for patients with renal colic.

-In 2014, a large, multicenter comparative effectiveness trial reported that initial US was associated with lower cumulative radiation exposure than initial CT, without differences in high-risk diagnosis, serious adverse events, pain scores, return to emergency department visits, or hospitalizations (3).
+In 2014, a large, multicenter, comparative effectiveness trial reported that initial US was associated with lower cumulative radiation exposure than initial CT, without differences in high-risk diagnosis, serious adverse events, pain scores, return to emergency department (ED) visits, or hospitalizations.3

 Several organizations and associations have published statements pertaining to the imaging modality used during renal colic presentations.
-In 2014, Choosing Wisely recommended that providers avoid ordering CT scans in otherwise healthy patients age <50 presenting to the emergency department (ED) with symptoms consistent with uncomplicated renal colic (4).
-Similarly, the Canadian Urology Association (CUA) Guideline for the management of ureteral calculi recommends that US with KUB X-ray be considered the initial modality of choice for acute ureteral stones (5).
-Furthermore, The European Association of Urology (EAU) Guideline states that US should be used as the primary diagnostic imaging tool given that it is safe (no risk of radiation), reproducible, and inexpensive, however does specify that a non-contrast CT be used to confirm stone diagnosis in patients with acute flank pain (6).
-In contrast, the American Urology Association (AUA) released clinical effectiveness protocols in the management of ureteral calculi in 2012 which states that a non-contrast CT is the preferred initial imaging study for the index patient (7).
-In keeping with most of these recommendations, a recent systematic review with multispecialty consensus concluded that CT may be avoided in many common clinical scenarios when uncomplicated renal colic is suspected (8).
+In 2014, Choosing Wisely recommended that providers avoid ordering CT scans in otherwise healthy patients age <50 presenting to the ED with symptoms consistent with uncomplicated renal colic.4 Similarly, the Canadian Urological Association (CUA) guideline for the management of ureteral calculi recommends that US with kidneyureter-bladder (KUB) X-ray be considered the initial modality of choice for acute ureteral stones.5

+Furthermore, The European Association of Urology (EAU) guideline states that US should be used as the primary diagnostic imaging tool given that it is safe (no risk of radiation), reproducible, and inexpensive; however, does specify that a non-contrast CT be used to confirm stone diagnosis in patients with acute flank pain.6 In contrast, the American Urological Association (AUA) released clinical effectiveness protocols in the management of ureteral calculi in 2012, which state that a non-contrast CT is the preferred initial imaging study for the index patient.7 In keeping with most of these recommendations, a recent systematic review with multispecialty consensus concluded that CT may be avoided in many common clinical scenarios when uncomplicated renal colic is suspected.8

-Despite these recommendations and guidelines, studies have shown that the use of CT during renal colic visits remains high, with some evidence that use is in fact increasing.
-In the United States of America (USA), Hyams et al. reported that CT utilization had increased from 19.6% in 2000 to 45.5% in 2008 (9).
-More recently, from 2007 to 2015, a study from USA showed that the use of CT remained stable at 85.8%, while the use of US increased from 2.7 to 6.9% (10).
-A large retrospective study in the USA found similar rates of CT use in patients presenting to the ED with renal colic at 82.6% (11).
+Despite these recommendations and guidelines, studies have shown that the use of CT during renal colic visits remains high, with some evidence that use is, in fact, increasing.
+In the United States, Hyams et al reported that CT use had increased from 19.6% in 2000 to 45.5% in 2008.9 More recently, from 2007-2015, another American study showed that the use of CT remained stable at 85.8%, while the use of US increased from 2.7 to 6.9%.10 A large retrospective study in the United States found similar rates of CT use in patients presenting to the ED with renal colic at 82.6%.11

 In Canada, it was reported that 37% of those under the age of 50 presenting with uncomplicated renal colic received unnecessary CT.
-Following a quality improvement project, this number improved modestly to 29% (12).
-Even with the high utilization of CT scans, evidence does not suggest it is associated with improved patient outcomes (3, 13).
+Following a quality improvement project, this number improved modestly to 29%.12 Even with the high use of CT scans, evidence does not suggest it is associated with improved patient outcomes.^{3,13}

 The objective of our study was to describe imaging practice patterns in Ontario among patients presenting with renal colic and the relationship between initial imaging modality, subsequent imaging, and burden of care indicators.
-To the best of our knowledge, this is the first large scale population study assessing the impact of initial imaging modality on the need for subsequent imaging and burden of care indicators.
+To the best of our knowledge, this is the first large-scale population study assessing the impact of initial imaging modality on the need for subsequent imaging and burden of care indicators.